juanburgos/100-days-of-code/log.md

 **Thoughts**: Using all the knowledge acquired through FreeCodeCamp.
 It has proven to be most helpful in my development.

+### Day09

+**Today's Progress**: Worked a bit more on my professional landing page.
+Added my Drooble link.
+Took time to read about RWD using CSS.

+**Thoughts**: My page looks crappy on mobile.

 ### Day

 **Today's Progress**: